octodns/octodns/README.md

 ## Authors

-OctoDNS was designed and authored by [Ross McFarland](https://github.com/ross) and [Joe Williams](https://github.com/joewilliams).
+octoDNS was designed and authored by [Ross McFarland](https://github.com/ross) and [Joe Williams](https://github.com/joewilliams).
 See https://github.com/octodns/octodns/graphs/contributors for a complete list of people who've contributed.